thesephist/august/README.md

 ### Assembler

 The instruction encoding is handled by the [`./src/asm.ink`](src/asm.ink) library within the project.
-Currently, August can assemble simple programs that work with 32-bit registers and the ALU, make system calls and function calls per the x86 calling convention, and don't read or write to the heap.
-Even with these basic building blocks, we can write programs that do interesting things like loop, branch, and make recursive calls.
+Currently, August can assemble simple programs that work with 32-bit registers and the ALU, make system calls and function calls per the x86 calling convention, and read or write to memory.
+Even with these basic building blocks, we can write programs that do interesting things like loop, branch, manipulate memory, and make recursive calls.
 You can check out some examples in [`test/asm/`](test/asm/).

 _more to come._